caddyserver/website/src/docs/markdown/command-line.md

+### `caddy untrust`

+<pre><code class="cmd bash">caddy untrust
+	[--ca &lt;id&gt;]
+	[--cert &lt;path&gt;]</code></pre>

+Untrusts a root certificate from the local trust store(s).
+Intended for development environments only.
+Specify either the `--ca` or `--cert` flags, but not both.
+If neither are specified, Caddy's default CA (`local`).

+`--ca` specifies the ID of the Caddy CA to untrust.
+The default CA's ID is `local`.

+`--cert` specifies the path to the PEM-encoded certificate file to uninstall.

 ### `caddy validate`

 <pre><code class="cmd bash">caddy validate
 	[--config &lt;path&gt;]
 	[--adapter &lt;name&gt;]</code></pre>

-Validates a configuration file.
+Validates a configuration file, then exits.
 This command deserializes the config, then loads and provisions all of its modules as if to start the config, but the config is not actually started.
 This exposes errors in a configuration that arise during loading or provisioning phases and is a stronger error check than merely serializing a config as JSON.

 `--config` is the config file to validate.
+Default is the `Caddyfile` in the current directory, if any.

 `--adapter` is the name of the config adapter to use, if the config file is not in Caddy's native JSON format.
+If the config file starts with `Caddyfile`, the `caddyfile` adapter is used by default.

 ### `caddy version`
 <pre><code class="cmd bash">caddy version</code></pre>

-Prints the version.
+Prints the version and exits.